AI video generation models: Our best picks for jaw-dropping videos

 Best AI video generation models for creating videos with AI

-Sora 2 is best for creators who care about cinematic storytelling and detailed prompt control.
+Veo 3.1 is best for creators who care about cinematic storytelling, realistic scene generation, and stronger prompt interpretation.

-What makes Sora stand out is how well it interprets complex prompts involving movement, pacing, environments, and scene direction.
-Instead of feeling like disconnected motion clips, videos often feel more intentionally directed.
+What makes Veo 3.1 stand out is how naturally it handles complex prompts involving environments, movement, pacing, lighting, and camera direction.
+Videos often feel more intentionally directed rather than stitched together from disconnected motion clips.

 • Narrative storytelling